4 min read. Do you sleep on your back to prevent wrinkles? How do you protect your hair from frizz during the night?

 We all heard of the many forms of wrinkles: crow's feet, frowns line or marionette lines, but not all wrinkles are alike.
 When we mature, our skin decreases of elasticity and thickness.
 We might get dynamic lines from facial expressions, actinic folds from sun damage and static wrinkles caused by gravity and loss of volume.
 In the morning we see temporary lines in our décolleté and face.
 The older we get, the longer they will need to disappear until they eventually stay.

 Conventional textiles, such as cotton, are more absorbent than silk.
 They can wick away the natural moisture of our hair and skin and will more probably soak up precious cosmetics during the night.
 Hair lacking in moisture is more prone to breakage and the dreaded bed head in the morning.
 Skin lacking in moisture is more prone to sleep creases and wrinkles.
-Silk helps reduce friction and helps our hair and skin to stay hydrated.
+A silk pillowcase helps reduce friction and thus helps our hair and skin to stay hydrated during the night.

 A silk pillowcase will help us wake up with hydrated, healthier hair.
 Curly hair is especially frizz-prone and all the movement during the night might take a toll and leave our hair dry and tangled.
 That is why stylists swear by silk pillowcases rather than curly-hair products.
 A satin silk pillowcase is also much more convenient (and sexier!) than a silk bonnet for curly hair.